momochi000/typewar/README.md

 appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.
+#### EPIC: Player items are a set of slots that can be typed anytime
+  + Tab to toggle to item
 #### REFACTOR: namespace our Sprite sheet properly under typewar
 #### Esc to bail out of typing a text fragment
 But only if you have the requisite skill
 #### Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
 #### Particle system setup
 #### Rails backend loads text dictionaries and sends them to the game engine
+#### Cinematics
+Cinematics as a concept I'd like to be able to do outside of crafty.
+Or with some other type of scripting system.
+Perhaps I could include a
+#### Add state machine to Crafty components.
+I should try to patch Crafty to add state machine to components directly.

 ---